wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

 ## Send Logs to Tanzu Observability

-Follow these steps to install the Wavefront proxy, start Minikube, and then send the logs to Tanzu Observability:
+Follow these steps to install the Wavefront proxy, start minikube, and then send the logs to Tanzu Observability:

-1. Run the Wavefront proxy:
+1. Run the Wavefront proxy.
     1. Start the Wavefront proxy on Docker:
         ```
         docker run -d \